-Pruning can’t be done any time.
-Avoid pruning any flowering shrub in late summer or autumn because this can stimulate tender new growth and this can be damaged by cold temperatures.
+Avoid pruning flowering shrubs in late summer or autumn as this can stimulate tender new growth which can be damaged by cold temperatures.

-Spring flowering shrubs (early blooming plants such as Forsythia, purple Sandcherry, Flowering Almond, Llilac and Mockorange) bloom on "old wood” (on the previous season's growth).
-In other words, the flowers actually developed on the plant late last summer.
-For maximum flower production next year, prune spring flowering shrubs immediately after they bloom.
+Spring flowering shrubs bloom on "old wood" - on the previous season's growth - so the flowers actually developed on the plant late last summer.
+For maximum flower production next year, prune spring-flowering shrubs immediately after they bloom.

-Summer and early-autumn flowering shrubs (such as Butterfly Bush, Potentilas, Spireas, Rose of Sharon, Hydrangea paniculata) bloom on the current season's growth or "new wood".
+Summer and early-autumn flowering shrubs bloom on the current season's growth or "new wood".
 These plants should be pruned in late winter or just as growth starts in spring.